Black Friday Mega Sale: 20% Off Everything! Limited Time — Shop Now!

 Your system temperatures might still stay critical.
 Booting into safe mode helps as a temporary fix.

 These emergency solutions work great together until you can get permanent repairs.
+To name just one example, running in safe mode with external cooling can lower system temperatures dramatically.

 Professional Repair and Replacement Options